 The fifth and final chapter is the Appendices.
 Here, Kastensmidt not only gives us that 12-page timeline I referenced previously, but there is a very nice essay on using The Elephant and Macaw Banner in the classroom as a teaching tool.
 There is also an extensive bibliography and further reading list for those who would like to dig deeper into Brazilian history and other Brazilian adjacent topics.

 The book is well written and beautifully illustrated throughout.
-Despite the shortcoming I noted with the bestiary above, the art direction and quality is over the top.
+Despite the shortcoming I noted with the bestiary above, the art direction and quality are over the top.
 The layout is clean and easy on the eyes.
-Each of the five chapters has an overarching color scheme, which makes finding information a breeze.
+Each of the five chapters has an overarching color scheme, making finding information a breeze.
 The color scheme is subtle yet prominent enough to allow the reader to quickly identify which chapter they are in.
 The English translation and English copyediting are expertly done.
 Nothing egregious stood out to me as an editor myself.
 Professional experience has taught me that translated works can be a challenge.
 However, I noticed at least one piece of art used as a visual example must have been re-used from the original Portuguese language edition.
-This is by no means a show-stopper as the caption, and nearby text supports the visual.
+This is by no means a show-stopper as the caption, and nearby text support the visual.
 It just stands out of place in a translated work.
-Speaking of examples, I would like to point out that in Chapter 1, there are copious amounts of examples provided in call-out boxes, which helps to reinforce the rules in easy to digest snippets.
+Speaking of examples, I would like to point out that in Chapter 1, there are copious amounts of examples in call-out boxes, which helps reinforce the rules in easy-to-digest snippets.

 My parting thoughts are that The Elephant and Macaw Banner is genuinely unique, and while thematically different, there is a familiarity to it.
 Even if you know nothing about Brazil or world history in the 16th century, this book has everything you need to get you and your group playing while conveying a little bit of factual history at the same time.
 Kastensmidt’s approach to fair representation of ethnic groups in Brazil at this time is wonderful to see.
 Equally as nice is his approach to the spirituality (magic) system.
 Again, taking into account and accentuating the diversity of Brazil and its inhabitants.